TL;DR

 Copy-ready prompt

-Generate 4 bio variants, each respecting the platform's character limit:
+Generate 4 bio variants, each fitting the character limit I gave above:

 2) Voice-first — written in the rhythm the platform rewards.
 Instagram = warm + specific.
 X = sharp + contrarian.
 LinkedIn = title + verb-led claim.
 TikTok = identity + niche hook.